orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 If you were like me, you were probably a bit stumped here.
 All I did was log in to the system as root.
 Naturally, I thought about the priority of bash configuration files, naturally.
 You'll need to change directory to the root directory and locate this bash configuration file there.

 ## Task 5 Q1: What is the last persistence mechanism?
 We've already looked through forms of persistence using cronjobs, bash configuration files, and aliases.
 What else might there be to explore?
 The question guides us to look at something or someone, specifically.
-It's important to read these directions carefully.
 The traditional way of viewing all users is by looking at the /etc/passwd file, which contains all users on the system.
 As usual, you see the extensive list of users on this Ubuntu machine.
 Of course, these aren't actual users with say, a person sitting behind a keyboard.
 These are primarily users for system and daemon management.
 You can think of it like a separation of duties- so that certain processes are only being invoked within the context of a particular user.
 If a service fails or gets compromised, it won't necessarily affect other services or users.
 I recalled that there was always one particular user in /etc/passwd that always seemed off to me, like a shadowy entity residing on my system.
 I even recall searching about this particular user a couple of times in the past year.
 It's normal to have that user, though.
 I'll have to mention the answer directly here, which is the `nobody` user.
 I was perplexed and needed to read more about this specific user.
 I will admit, I would have spent far too long on this question.
 I got pretty lucky when recalling interesting looking users on a Linux system.

 ## Task 6 Q1: Finally, as you've already found the final persistence mechanism, there's value in going all the way through to the end.
 The adversary left a golden nugget of "advise" somewhere.
 What is the nugget?
 I like to start with the obvious here- which is trying to directly log in to a service or user account with default or default-ish credentials.
 I came back to this room and used `ssh` to log directly into the user account we want to access using the username of the service we suspected of compromise.
 I lucked out since the login username and password were the exact same.
 From there, I simply ran an `ls -al` to view any hidden files or dotfiles within the nobody home directory.
 Considering we've found other flags that way, I figured that was the way to go.